artsy/meta/meta/demo_days.md

 * Make sure to find the sprint that’s just ending
 * Get all the tech leads names
 * Make a message to everyone asking for what they can do
-* Something like: “@x, @y, @z - you were all tech leads on this sprint, does your projecy you have anything good to demo?”
+* Something like: “@x, @y, @z - you were all tech leads on this sprint, @a, @b, @c product people, @d, @e, @f - the rest of the company uses demo days to see what the product team is up to, what did your team ship this sprint that's important to share?”
-* Collect feedback on what we could do, poke one people privately
+* Collect feedback on what we could do, poke people privately if you don't get responses
 * Open the last demo day slides, and make a copy with a new date
+* Make a [terrigood][ud] nickname for the demo
 * Paste the link in Slack as you start to fill out who is speaking
 * Get the projects decided, add them to the white overview slides
 * Add a black slide for each person